How we hire engineers

 - Remix our work:

 We start small and intentionally iterate so we can test our assumptions and learn quickly.
 We pay attention to the impact of our work and continuously seek opportunities to adapt and improve.
 We build on success but aren’t afraid of deconstructing and reassembling if needed.

 We speak up, try new things, drive change and sometimes fail.
 We are lifelong learners who strive to improve our skills, expand our knowledge and give and receive feedback.
 We see the challenges in our work as an adventure with opportunities to learn, succeed and have fun.
 We both celebrate progress and acknowledge imperfection.

-We’ll have an interview during the onsite where we’ll talk about your work experiences and philosophies.
+We’ll have an interview where we’ll talk about your work experiences and philosophies.
 You will also get a chance to dive into Outschool’s culture.
 Ask any questions you have about working at Outschool; we want to make sure you feel the fit is right!

 We all know that hiring is hard.
 Here at Outschool, we want to be transparent about our process and set you up for success.
 If you want to be a part of our team, you now know what to expect!